 This topping, made with coconut oil and almond flour instead of the usual butter and flour, is delicate and crunchy.
-If you need to go the vegan and gluten-free route and even when you don’t, know that these are great substitutions for the usual flour and butter.
+If you need to go the vegan and gluten-free route, and even when you don’t, they are great substitutions for the usual flour and butter.

-This fruit crumble stands firmly on its own as a weeknight dessert or you could dress it up with a dollop of cream (non-dairy or otherwise) for a special occasion.
-It’s also delicious to eat for breakfast with a steaming hot cup of green tea.
+This fruit crumble stands firmly on its own as a weeknight dessert or dress it up with a dollop of cream (non-dairy or otherwise) for a special occasion.
+It’s also delicious for breakfast with a steaming hot cup of green tea.

 Peach-apple crumble, vegan and gluten-free